rundeck/docs/docs/manual/projects/node-execution/aws-ecs.md

 ### Configure ECS Task and Service Definitions

-1. Attach a **Task IAM Role** to the **Task Definition** that grants them the permissions needed for communication between the managed SSM agent (`execute-command` agent) and the SSM service.
+1. Attach a **Task IAM Role** to the **Task Definition** that grants containers the permissions needed for communication between the managed SSM agent (`execute-command` agent) and the SSM service.
-   Use the following policy and attach it to your task definition as explained [**here**](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
+   Use the following policy and attach it to the task definition as explained [**here**](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
     ```
     {
        "Version": "2012-10-17",